Skip to main content

 Note that these values are my own and may not be correct for you.
 The temperature reported by my ESP was 7.4 degrees higher than actual, and the reported humidity was 6% lower than actual.

-Invalid Readings Error Link to heading
+Invalid Readings Error

 Occasionally you may see an issue where HASS will shoow NaN as the value for temperature and humidity.
 If you check the device’s log output in ESPHome, it will look something like this: